OpenRefine/OpenRefine/GOVERNANCE.md

 How to become an OpenRefine contributor?
 You will find more details in our [contributing guideline](https://github.com/OpenRefine/OpenRefine/blob/master/CONTRIBUTING.md)

-### Comitters
+### Committers
-If you make regular contribution to OpenRefine, you will most likely become a comitter.
+If you make regular contribution to OpenRefine, you will most likely become a Committer.

-Comitters have no more authorities than contributors, and they should engage with the community through the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open) regarding their intention.
-However, Comitters have earned enough trust from the community to have direct access to the project code base without having to submit pull request.
-Comitter seek approval after the contribution is made, rather than before.
+Committers have no more authorities than contributors, and they should engage with the community through the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open) regarding their intention.
+However, Committers have earned enough trust from the community to have direct access to the project code base without having to submit pull request.
+Committer seek approval after the contribution is made, rather than before.

-Therefore Comitters:
+Therefore Committers:

 - Help contributors via the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev).
 - Manage tag, rename and organize issues, pull requests and [projects](https://github.com/OpenRefine/OpenRefine/projects)